 Roasted Chickpeas Base Recipe

-- 1 Tablespoon oil (extra virgin olive, avocado, or canola)
+- 1 Tablespoon extra virgin olive, canola, or avocado oil

 - Preheat oven to 375ºF.